socketopp/socketopp/README.md

 Nice to meet you!
 I do software development, I'm passionate about learning new languages and frameworks and tinkering with anything that goes really.

 ## I’m currently
-- 🔭 Coding daily on growfa.st
 - 🌱 Learning Svelte
 - 💻 Available for hire

 ### Ongoing projects
+- Pong in Rust

+<!--
 - [indiehackers.dev](https://indiebackers.dev/) - Where developers find early adopters to validate, shape, and support projects, while offering exclusive benefits to the community
 - [growfa.st](https://growfa.st/) - Reward users for the content they create

-<!--
 - Failedge: platform to post about peoples failures and your lessons from them.

 - Distjobs: Job board for companies with distributed teams (not just remote)